MapRock/TimeMolecules/data/readme.md

 ---

+See /docs/install_timemolecules_dev_env.pdf for instructions on setting up the sample SQL Server database, TimeSolution.bak.

 ## 🔐 File Authenticity and Signature Verification

 To ensure that this file is genuine and hasn't been tampered with, a digital signature (`.asc`) is provided.